How To Choose Kids Guitar

-In simple layman explanation, Acoustic refers to guitars with 6 steel strings with a narrower neck and typically played with a pick or plectrum.
+In simple layman explanation, Acoustic models are usually referred to guitars with 6 steel strings with a narrower neck and typically played with a pick or plectrum.
 It suits those who are more into pop, contemporary, Blues music and those who like to strum and sing.
 However, the steel strings are more harsh to the fingers and generally Beginners (kids or adults) find it painful to play for too long.

 The Classical guitar, as the name suggest is popular with those seeking to play classical pieces, fingerstyle (solo) and flamenco style.
 No picks or plectrums are used in these styles.
-The Classical guitar has a much broader neck and comes with 3 steel (bass) strings and 3 nylon (treble) strings.
-The action is often lower and the nylon strings are more gentle to the “tender” fingers, similar to the Ukulele.
+The Classical guitar has a much broader neck and comes with 3 steel-wound (bass) strings and 3 nylon (treble) strings.
+The strings tensions are often lower and thus more gentle to the “tender” fingers, similar to the Ukulele.

 If you are going for the Acoustic type, make sure the strings tension are low so the steel strings “hurt” less for the kids.